jmvlangen/modular-method-package/examples/literature/Bugeaud-Mignotte-Siksek-2008.rst

    sage: cases = [(val, TreeCondition(con.pAdic_tree(pAdics=pAdics))) for val, con in cases ....:          if not con.pAdic_tree(pAdics=pAdics).is_empty()]

-Now we do all the cases at once
+Now we compute newforms and eliminate them for all the cases at once.
+Note that this time around we only print a number divisible by the exponents `l` for which not all newforms are eliminated.

 ::